buy the book ribbon

 -it superlists

-If you use -e without an =something argument, it sets the env var inside Docker to the same value set in the current shell.
-It’s like saying -e EMAIL_PASSWORD=$EMAIL_PASSWORD
+If you use -e without the =something argument, it sets the env var inside Docker to the same value set in the current shell.
+It’s like saying -e EMAIL_PASSWORD=$EMAIL_PASSWORD.

 And now we can rerun our FT again.
-We’ll narrow it down to just the test_login test since that’s the main one that has a problem:
+We’ll narrow it down to just the test_login test, because that’s the main one that has a problem:

 $ TEST_SERVER=localhost:8888 python src/manage.py test functional_tests.test_login